Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 Rex: "All we need is a ship."

-Dromarch: "The army has... every ship in town in its grip."
+Dromarch brought bad news, "The army has... every ship in town in its grip."

 Nia: "Ugh...
 We're kinda stuck."